Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

 1. (`ncn-mw#`) Cancel the running BOS sessions.

-    1. Identify the BOS Sessions and associated BOA Kubernetes jobs to delete.
+    1. Identify the BOS Sessions to delete.

-        Determine which BOS sessions to cancel.
-To cancel a BOS session, kill its associated Boot Orchestration Agent (BOA) Kubernetes job.

-        To find a list of BOA jobs that are still running:

         ```bash
-        kubectl -n services get jobs|egrep -i "boa|Name"
+        cray bos sessions list --format json
         ```

-        Output similar to the following will be returned:

-        ```text
-        NAME                                       COMPLETIONS   DURATION   AGE
-        boa-0216d2d9-b2bc-41b0-960d-165d2af7a742   0/1           36m        36m
-        boa-0dbd7adb-fe53-4cda-bf0b-c47b0c111c9f   1/1           36m        3d5h
-        boa-4274b117-826a-4d8b-ac20-800fcac9afcc   1/1           36m        3d7h
-        boa-504dd626-d566-4f58-9974-3c50573146d6   1/1           8m47s      3d5h
-        boa-bae3fc19-7d91-44fc-a1ad-999e03f1daef   1/1           36m        3d7h
-        boa-bd95dc0b-8cb2-4ad4-8673-bb4cc8cae9b0   1/1           36m        3d7h
-        boa-ccdd1c29-cbd2-45df-8e7f-540d0c9cf453   1/1           35m        3d5h
-        boa-e0543eb5-3445-4ee0-93ec-c53e3d1832ce   1/1           36m        3d5h
-        boa-e0fca5e3-b671-4184-aa21-84feba50e85f   1/1           36m        3d5h
-        ```

-        Any job with a `0/1` `COMPLETIONS` column is still running and is a candidate to be forcibly deleted.
-        The BOA Job ID appears in the NAME column.

-    1. Clean up prior to BOA job deletion.

-        The BOA pod mounts a ConfigMap under the name `boot-session` at the directory `/mnt/boot_session` inside the pod.
-This ConfigMap has a random UUID name like `e0543eb5-3445-4ee0-93ec-c53e3d1832ce`.
-        Prior to deleting a BOA job, delete its ConfigMap.
-        Find the BOA job's ConfigMap with the following command:
+    1. Delete each running BOS session.

         ```bash
-        kubectl -n services describe job <BOA Job ID> |grep ConfigMap -A 1 -B 1
+        cray bos sessions delete <session ID>
         ```

         Example:

         ```bash
-        kubectl -n services describe job boa-0216d2d9-b2bc-41b0-960d-165d2af7a742 |grep ConfigMap -A 1 -B 1
-           boot-session:
-            Type:      ConfigMap (a volume populated by a ConfigMap)
-            Name:      e0543eb5-3445-4ee0-93ec-c53e3d1832ce    <<< ConfigMap name.
-Delete this one.
-        --
-           ca-pubkey:
-            Type:      ConfigMap (a volume populated by a ConfigMap)
-            Name:      cray-configmap-ca-public-key
+        cray bos sessions delete 0216d2d9-b2bc-41b0-960d-165d2af7a742
         ```

-        Delete the ConfigMap associated with the `boot-session`, not the `ca-pubkey`.

-        To delete the ConfigMap:

-        ```bash
-        kubectl -n services delete cm <ConfigMap name>
-        ```

-        Example:

-        ```bash
-        kubectl -n services delete cm e0543eb5-3445-4ee0-93ec-c53e3d1832ce
-        configmap "e0543eb5-3445-4ee0-93ec-c53e3d1832ce" deleted
-        ```

-    1. Delete the BOA jobs.

-        ```bash
-        kubectl -n services delete job <boa-job-id>
-        ```

-        This will kill the BOA job and the BOS session associated with it.

-        When a job is killed, BOA will no longer attempt to execute the operation it was attempting to perform.
-This does not mean that nothing continues to happen.
-If BOA has instructed a node to power on, the node will continue to power even after the BOA job has been killed.

-    1. Delete the BOS session.
-        BOS keeps track of sessions in its database.
-These entries need to be deleted.
-        The BOS Session ID is the same as the BOA Job ID minus the prepended `boa-` string.
-Use the following command to delete the BOS database entry.

-        ```bash
-        cray bos v1 session delete <session ID>
-        ```

-        Example:

-        ```bash
-        cray bos v1 session delete 0216d2d9-b2bc-41b0-960d-165d2af7a742
-        ```

-1. Coordinate with the site to prevent new sessions from starting in the services listed.
+1. Coordinate with the site system administators to prevent new sessions from starting in the services listed.

     There is no method to prevent new sessions from being created as long as the service APIs are accessible on the API gateway.

 1. Follow the vendor workload manager documentation to drain processes running on compute nodes.

-For Slurm, see the `scontrol` man page.
-For PBS Professional, see the `pbsnodes` man page.
+    1. For Slurm, see the `scontrol` man page.

        Below are examples of how to drain nodes using `slurm`.
 The list of nodes can be copy/pasted from the `sinfo` command for nodes in an `idle` state:

        ```bash
        scontrol update NodeName=nid[001001-001003,001005] State=DRAIN Reason="Shutdown"
        ```

        ```bash
        scontrol update NodeName=ALL State=DRAIN Reason="Shutdown"
        ```

+    1. For PBS Professional, see the `pbsnodes` man page.

 ## Next step